Divide-By-0/blog/content/posts/travel.md

       - **100 Mahaseth**: Really incredible Thai-inspired meats, sauces, and dishes.
 Recommended by a local, only like $15/person.
   - ### Japan
     - Food
-      - Theres a number of extremely tasty Soba places, noodle spots, and curry restaurants that were tasty and cheap -- it's hard to list them all here but any place with homemade noodles will probably be really good, even if it's a chain.
+      - Theres a number of extremely tasty Soba places, noodle spots, and curry restaurants that were tasty and cheap; most homemade noodles will probably be excellent, even if it's a chain.
+My favorite chef/bartender from nokshita711 lists top tier bar, flea market, and set menu recs at [en.nokishita.net/recommend](https://en.nokishita.net/recommend).
+      - **nokishita711 Liquid Cuisine**: This cocktail lab in Kyoto has only 4 seats, serves highly experimental food and cocktails in super quirky custom dishware and decor, and was my favorite meal so far in Japan.
-      - **Dipping Ramen**: I find noodles in ordinary ramen a bit too thin, but the noodles at [Menya Ramen](https://goo.gl/maps/kofV2AjRpDszm8fr6) were thick and had body, and the black sauce was super tasty.
+      - **Dipping Ramen**: I find noodles in ordinary ramen a bit too thin, but dipping noodles are perfect.
+The noodles at [Menya Ramen](https://goo.gl/maps/kofV2AjRpDszm8fr6) were thick and had body, and the black sauce was super tasty -- this is pretty representative of most Tsukumen places.
       - **Minatoya**: [This place](https://goo.gl/maps/3TPGPJS6SvkAc6FaA) in Ameyoko is known for its Takoyaki, but I actually preferred the $10 seafood bowls with small scallop, small shrimp, roe, echinoid (think lower quality Uni), and so on -- it's like $8 and very filling.
       - **Akau**: [This udon place](https://goo.gl/maps/dTKfWheyxBjrBYrg8) north of Ueno has the criss cross pillows to sit on, and the homemade noodles come with quail egg and ume.
 Order an extra large, the portions are small.
       - **So Udon Shikokuya**: Haven't been yet.
 85 year old grandma has a super tiny cluttered restaurant in Tokyo with tasty, homemade food.
       - **RonRon/Dagashi Bar**: All you can eat sweets + candy of all different varieties!
       - **Capyba Cafe**: Haven't been yet.
 You eat food with capybaras.
+      - **Henry's Burger Daikanyama**: Friend says this is best burger he's ever had.
+In Shibuya.
+Haven't been yet.
+      - **Dolce Takubo**: Has the best financier pastries apparently.
+Only sells 5 things.
+Haven't been yet.
+      - **2121designsight**: Issey Miyake and Tadao Ando, the legendary Japanese fashion designer and architect respectively, made this very pretty mueseum in Tokyo.
+Haven't been yet.
+      - **Pizza Marumo**: Apparently the best pizza in the world, in Tokyo.
+Haven't been yet.
     - Experiences
+      - Echigo Tsumari seem to have a number of super solid recommendations for interesting houses and places as well.
       - **Bar Nayuta**: This bar in Osaka has a hidden entrance and no menu: you tell them what kinds of things you like and get a custom drink just for you.
 This is my favorite bar experience; the bartenders are really artists -- even curveballs like 'wasabi', or 'chocolate', or 'pad thai' give incredible drinks.
       - **Hollow Bar/Bar Call Me Tell Me**: Similar bars to Bar Nayuta in Osaka, but with more modern vibes.
       - **House of Light and Shadow**: 3-5 hours from Tokyo is a James Turrell house with tons of built in skyspaces and insane lighting.
 It's the only Turrell piece that offers public overnight stays [reservation](https://www.hikarinoyakata.com/english/reserve/), with booking required 2-5 months in advance.
       - **Ryokan/Akiya**: Haven't been yet, but staying in an Akiya is cheaper and more authentic.
 A friend runs [akiya.world](https://www.akiya.world/) which offers creative residencies in Akiyas that seem fun.
       - **Metal Gear Solid escape room**: Haven't been yet; there are physical guards you have to sneak around apparently, which sounds really cool.
       - **Studio Ghibli Museum**: Haven't been yet.
 Is booked out a month in advance -- make sure to book on the 9th of the month for seeing spots during the next month.
 Unfortunately, all 5 rooms of exhibits have no english captions, and you can't just Google Lens everything because they discourage phones / pics.
+      - **Naoshima Art Island**: An island filled with different kinds of art.
+Haven't been yet.
+      - **Enoura Observatory**: One artist/architect got all sorts of weird rocks and built a crazy concrete structure in the middle of nowhere with a very aesthetic overhang.
       - **Kojima Studio tour**: Haven't been yet.
 The guy that made Death Stranding has [a cool office](https://www.youtube.com/watch?v=txC5uq7U1eI).
-      - **Shimokitazawa**: Haven't been yet, reportedly good thrift shopping district.
+      - **Shimokitazawa**: Haven't been yet, reportedly good thrift shopping district in Tokyo.
       - **Maid Cafe**: Some of them (we went to maidreamin) have more gimmicks like dancing and singing too.
       - **Womb Shibuya**: Haven't been yet.
 I'm not usually a club or party sort of guy, but a friend said that this spot has the most insane club lighting setup he's ever seen.
       - **[Space Nekoana](https://goo.gl/maps/sinckUSKNY4EzNf88)**: This quirky izakaya is inside a chef's messy home, and has mostly chatty regulars and two cats.
 Found via [this video about Kyoto](https://youtu.be/7zZLSdO8Of4?t=854).
 I went once on a Saturday night, but the owner was too drunk to cook.
 There are no reservations but seems to be open most evenings.
 Even though the space is a bit dirty and I maybe wouldn't recommend the hygiene, I think it's still quite interesting to get a sense of the kind of person runs such a thing, and get to talk to Japanese folks who actually want to socialize.
       - **TeamLabs**: This immersive art display is incredibly pretty and bold -- room-size mirrors, barefoot exhibits in water, and generally reactive and expansive art.
-      - **Ueno Cat Van**: Haven't been yet.
-Apparently in Tokyo at night, outside the Monument to Kushibuchi Nobumoto around 9-11pm, there is a van labeled "The Cat Van" (in Japanese) that parks there, and a ton of cats just wander around the temple grounds.
       - **Replica Food Experience**: I haven't tried this yet, but I'm obsessed with how all the restaurants have realistic 3D plastic clones of their meals.
 Apparently you can make some of your own at [places like this near Asakusa](https://goo.gl/maps/k2tZZiz4cJcSn9u8A?coh=178572&entry=tt).
       - **[Nara Deer Park](https://goo.gl/maps/qMaEzcbdeaBJ4hC36?coh=178572&entry=tt)**: Haven't been yet, apparently you can hang out with hundreds of deer here that bow back to you.
 [Thanks to this random video for the rec](https://youtu.be/sgO555H0XFk?t=129).
       - **[Zauo Fishing Restaurant](https://youtu.be/sgO555H0XFk?t=183)**: Haven't been yet, apparently you fish your own fish and hand it to the server to cook.
       - **[Muraya](https://goo.gl/maps/9Uzn9sf5ho51gbee6)**: Haven't been yet.
 A quirky Kyoto bar chaotically decorated with scraps, with lots of cool lighting all over.
 Found via [this video](https://youtu.be/7zZLSdO8Of4?t=989).
 Seems to be permanently closed.
+      - **Ueno Cat Van**: Haven't been yet.
+Apparently in Tokyo at night, outside the Monument to Kushibuchi Nobumoto around 9-11pm, there is a van labeled "The Cat Van" (in Japanese) that parks there, and a ton of cats just wander around the temple grounds.
       - **[Henn Na Hotel](https://group.hennnahotel.com/)**: Haven't been yet, apparently animatronic dinos and robots check you in.
 They have branches all over Japan and in NY too.
       - **Sunshine City Mall**: Mall with an amusement park, massive pokemon stores, and eel flavored ice cream.
       - **[Hiiragiya](https://www.hiiragiya.co.jp/en/)**: This was Steve Jobs' lodge of choice in Kyoto, hundreds of years old and steeped in traditional Japanese architecture and culture.
-      - **nokishita711 Liquid Cuisine**: Haven't been yet, but this gin and cocktail lab near Kyoto comes with lots of unexpected experiments and was highly recommended.
       - **[Moomin Cafe](https://www.cnn.com/travel/article/japan-moomin-cafe/index.html)**: Haven't been yet; if there's an empty seat at your cafe table, you fill it with a giant plushie.
 Honestly I don't know why all cafes don't do this.
       - **Red Tokyo Tower**: Haven't been yet.
 A Level 99 reminiscent place with games where you have to use your whole body to play everything.
       - **[Yunessun Baths](https://www.yunessun.com/global/en/spa/)**: Haven't been yet.
 Red wine baths, sake baths, coffee baths, and dozens of others.
 Near Mt.
 Fuji.